 When determining the earned aid for each student, the institution compares actual funds disbursed and the total amount of Title IV financial assistance earned by the student at the time of withdrawal to determine whether the student is entitled to additional funds or if funds need to be returned to the Title IV programs.

 If it is determined that the student earned more than they were disbursed, then the student is entitled to a “post-withdrawal disbursement” of funds up to the total amount earned.
 If there are outstanding current institutional charges, the institution may credit a post-withdrawal disbursement to the student’s account under the terms of the cash management regulations.
+If this calculation results in a credit balance on the student account, funds will be disbursed as soon as possible but no later than 14 days from the date of disbursement of funds.
 If the student is eligible to receive loan funds, the institution must offer those funds to the student within 30 days of the determination of withdrawal.
 The student has 14 days from the date of the letter to accept loan funds.

 Return of Title IV Funds by Institution